kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts_modifying.md

 dict_of_integers[3]
 ```

 However, assigning a value to a key that does not exist **creates** this key.
-This is how we add entries to a dictionary:
+This is in fact how we add entries to a dictionary:

 ```{code-cell} ipython3
 dict_of_integers[3] = 33